ManojBR105/Teensy-4.0_digital_parallel_read-write/README.md

 # Parallel Digital READ/WRITE
- This Repository consists of functions to read and write data to multiple pins with high speed on Teensy4.0 with the help of port manipulation.
+ This Repository consists of functions to read and write data to multiple pins with high speed on Teensy4.0 with the help of port manipulation.<br/>
- It uses only breadboard friendly pins(0-23) and has been optimised to consume less time as much as possible.
+ It uses only breadboard friendly pins(0-23) and has been optimised to consume less time as much as possible.<br/>
- The pins are optimised to take less memory and execution and should not be changed.
+ The pins are optimised to take less memory and execution and should not be changed.<br/>
-(*changing pins requires lot of changes in the code.)
+(*changing pins requires lot of changes in the code.)<br/>

 ## There are 5 options for number of bits.
 - 8 BIT